 Once you have values in life that constitute your True Will, a rational frame improves your life in all that you truly want to do because rationality gives you the most effective tools to live well and to actualize your values, whatever they may be.

-If, instead of living true to your values, you want to live true to your feelings and have an emotional frame, I hope that you also have a rational man (a daddy or hubby) in your life who reliably protects you, provides for you, cares for your well-being, and boosts your social status by association.
+If, instead of living true to your values, you want to live true to your feelings and have an emotional frame, you may also wish for a rational father figure in your life who reliably protects you, provides for you, cares for your well-being, and boosts your social status by association.

 Lastly, be aware that the desire to bring more balance into your life either rationalizes your emotionality when your Will should dominate, or it comes from a rational frame anyway.
 Although we know from neuroscience that all human decision making is emotional to a degree, your rational attitude is not something that needs to be moderated.
 If you have